sebsto/sagemaker-jumpstart-demo/README.md

 ## Deployment

-After deploying your SageMake Jumpstart model, collect the model inference endpoint from the Notebook.
+After deploying your SageMaker JumpStart model, collect the model inference endpoint from the Jupyter Notebook provided by SageMaker JumpStart.
 Report the model endpoint ID to `config.tsx`

 To test locally :